anypay/simple-wallet/README.md

 # Anypay Simple Wallet

-For building apps which control money and most importantly for testing anypay in production
+For building apps which control money and most importantly for testing anypay in production.

 ## Installation